 The diagnosis of chondrocalcinosis is based on typical symptoms, imaging and detecting the typical rhomboidal crystals of calcium pyrophosphate dihydrate in the joint fluid (by microscopy in polarized light).

-In case of attack, relief and cooling of hot joints is necessary.
-Inflammatory drugs can often be used and relieved well.
-Tapping of joint fluid and injection with corticosteroids is effective treatment.
+In case of seizures, relief is necessary and one can supplement with cooling of warm, inflamed joints.
+Anti-inflammatory drugs can be used and often relieve well.
+Drainage of synovial fluid and injection of corticosteroids are effective treatments.
 NSAIDs have palliative effects, but in elderly people, particular attention must be paid to the risk of side effects.
 Colchicine or prednisolone are alternatives, of which colchicine can also prevent attacks.
-Experimental treatment with interleukin-1 inhibitors (anakinra).
+Experimental treatment with interleukin-1 inhibitors (anakinra)(reference: Ottaviani S, 2013).